Charlotte Ferguson-Davie: Biography

+Ferguson-Davie was born on 7 July 1865 in Cheetham, Manchester, where her father Irish geologist Edward Hull was working in the Geological Surveyer's Office.
+Raised in Ireland, she studied at Alexandra College in Dublin and earned a B.A. degree in German from the Royal University of Ireland.
+Ferguson-Davie went on to become a medical doctor.
+After completing the requirements for her bachelor's degrees in medicine and surgery at the London School of Medicine for Women in 1895, she went to India as a medical missionary in 1897.

-Ferguson-Davie was born in Essex, the daughter of Irish geologist Edward Hull, and she went on to become a medical doctor.
-In 1902, she married the Anglican Right Reverend Charles James Ferguson-Davie.
+Returning to England after a few years, Ferguson-Davie completed the requirements for her M.D. degree at the London School of Medicine for Women in 1901.
+In 1902 back working in India, she married the Anglican missionary Right Reverend Charles James Ferguson-Davie.
 Ferguson-Davie and her husband came to Singapore in 1909.
-Prior to coming to Singapore, she had worked in India as a medical missionary.

 In 1913, she helped create the St. Andrew Medical Mission in order to help care for the "poor and disadvantaged."
 She opened a second clinic in 1914.
 In 1921, she published a book, In Rubber Lands: An Account of the Work of the Church in Malaya.

 In 1923, she created the first women's and children's clinic in Singapore, named the St. Andrew's Mission Hospital (SAMH).
 She was able to obtain the land and get architects to work for her for almost "nothing."
 The next year, in 1924, Ferguson-Davie expanded the services that SAMH provided, including a venereal disease clinic.
 Ferguson-Davie set up training classes, teaching nursing and midwifery.

 Ferguson-Davie became an officer of the Order of the British Empire in 1927 and in the same year, retired.
 She and her husband then moved to South Africa, where he worked at Fort Hare College.
 Ferguson-Davie died in 1943.